 Katie Rose McLaughlin is a NYC-based choreographer originally from Minneapolis, MN.
 Trained in ballet under the direction of Bonnie Mathis, she attended the Joffrey/New School BFA program on full scholarship prior to kicking off her love affair with theater by training at a renowned clown school in Switzerland.
 She has performed with the Tony-Award winning Theatre de la Jeune Lune and as Esmeralda in several iterations of Redmoon Theater’s “Hunchback” including runs in Washington D.C. and at the New Victory Theater in NY (where it received a NYTimes Critics’ Pick).

-Notable credits from her wide-ranging choreographic career in theater include BEAR SLAYER (Ars Nova), THE BLACK CROOK (Abrons Arts Center), THE SPACE BETWEEN THE LETTERS (Under the Radar’s INCOMING!), BUMP (EST), PARADE (Yale Dramat), SEAGULLMACHINE (LaMama), PROMENADE (Barnard College), TRAGEDY IN SPADES (University Settlement), and working with David Neumann as Associate Choreographer on HADESTOWN directed by Tony-nominated director Rachel Chavkin (NYTW, Edmonton, Citadel, upcoming Broadway 2019).
+Notable credits from her wide-ranging choreographic career in theater include BEAR SLAYER (Ars Nova), THE BLACK CROOK (Abrons Arts Center), THE SPACE BETWEEN THE LETTERS (Under the Radar’s INCOMING!), BUMP (EST), PARADE (Yale Dramat), SEAGULLMACHINE (LaMama), PROMENADE (Barnard College), TRAGEDY IN SPADES (University Settlement), and working with David Neumann as Associate Choreographer on HADESTOWN directed by Tony-winning director Rachel Chavkin (NYTW, Edmonton, Citadel, Broadway 2019).
 She has choreographed for opera, film, and music videos (including Jean Rohe’s Live, which she also directed.)

 In 2013, she co-founded and became the artistic director of Designated Movement Co., a dance/theater company interested in blurring the lines between forms.
 As a creator, she has been an artist-in-residence with Lower Manhattan Cultural Council’s Process Space (2017) to further develop CLARA NOT CLARA, DMC’s contemporary and totally new take on The Nutcracker, which was also developed in 2014 at The Knockdown Center in Queens in a production that featured Kaitlyn Gilliland and the legendary Valda Setterfield.
 Other residencies include the Upstream Residency at Kaatsbaan International Dance Center (2017), Broadway Dance Lab (2017), Barn Arts Collective (in 2015 & 2016) and LMCC’s SPARC program (2013).